LGBTQ Drug Addiction Treatment: Rehab for Sexual Minorities

 Treatment Centers for Lesbians

-A growing number of addiction treatment centers offer separate programs and campuses for female patients.
+A growing number of behavioral addiction mental health counseling & treatment centers offer separate programs and campuses for female patients.
 It’s understood that women who struggle with substance abuse generally feel more comfortable at female-only residential facilities.

 The various treatment programs that cater to women are generally safe and welcoming to lesbian patients.
 Traditionally, straight women aren’t as homophobic as men.
 Lesbians usually have no problem getting the treatment and support they need at women’s rehab facilities.